Quantum ergodicity on the Bruhat-Tits building for $\text{PGL}(3, F)$ in the Benjamini-Schramm limit: Bounding the sum over

 \subsubsection{Strips and levels of sectors}

-We define a {\it wall} in the Coxeter complex $\mathcal{X}$ to be any union of edges which form an infinite line in the Euclidean sense.
+Recall that a {\it wall} in the Coxeter complex $\mathcal{X}$ is the line fixed by any reflection in the underlying Coxeter group.
+Concretely this corresponds to any union of edges in $\mathcal{X}$ which form an infinite line in the Euclidean sense.
 We define a {\it half-wall} to be any union of edges which form a ray in the Euclidean sense.
 We define a {\it combinatorial line segment} to be any union of edges which forms a line segment in the Euclidean sense.
 We define a {\it strip of width $k$} (with $k \geq 1$) in the Coxeter complex $\mathcal{X}$ to be the region bounded between two parallel walls whose combinatorial distance apart is $k$.
 We define a {\it half-strip} to be the intersection of a strip with any root in $\mathcal{X}$ which is not parallel to the walls defining the strip.
 Given a half-strip there is a unique chamber which has one of its edges along one of the defining walls, and the other edge along the boundary of the defining root; we call this the {\it germ of the half-strip}.
-See Figure \ref{fig_strip}.

 Given a sector $\mathcal{S}$, and a choice of one of its bounding half-walls $\ell$, we get an associated partition of $\mathcal{S}$ into {\it levels}, each of which is a half-strip of width one, which we shall index by $k \in \mathbb{N}$ (starting from $k = 1$).
 Let $\textnormal{Level}(\mathcal{S}, k)$ denote the $k$th level, and let $\mathcal{S}^{(k)}$ denote the sector obtained by removing the first $k$ levels (i.e. $\mathcal{S}^{(k)}$ is the union of levels $k+1, k+2, \dots$).
 See Figure \ref{fig_strip_levels}.